 German Potato Dumplings

-- Let cool, then peel the potatoes (the weight of the cooked and peeled potatoes was 750 g).
+- Let cool, then peel the potatoes (the weight of the cooked and peeled potatoes was 750 g or 26.45 oz).
 Mash them with a potato masher.

 - Add potato starch, salt, and nutmeg.
 Use your hands to knead the mixture into a smooth dough.
 Meanwhile, bring water and enough salt in a large pot to a simmer.